Therapy Work

 Therapy Dogs

-We started searching for another enjoyable activity for Mutley; one where she would shine.
+We started searching for a different activity Mutley could enjoy and where she would shine.
 Once again, my sister-in-law Vicky knew the answer.
 She had been doing therapy work at her Temple and in the community with her German Shepherds.
 Vicky encouraged us to look into therapy programs in our area.
-TDI- Therapy Dogs International® was the best fit for us.
-We found an active local group; Chapter #184: TDI of Central Wisconsin.
+At the time, we found TDI- Therapy Dogs International which had an active local chapter.
 We scheduled our TDI testing; passed and became a certified therapy team.
-We mostly visited nursing homes and did public education events.
-There is also an organization called Pet Partners that is worth looking into.
+We mostly visited nursing homes, the Veteran's Home, and we did public education events.

 Adventures in Therapy Work with an Entlebucher

-Certified TDI dogs can participate in a variety of programs to provide companionship and offer emotional support.
+Certified therapy dogs can participate in a variety of programs to provide companionship and offer emotional support.
 Many teams spread cheer visiting nursing homes or hospitals and new opportunities are popping up as the health benefits of therapy dog interactions are being studied and better understood.
 Therapy dogs are being used during academic testing, at counseling centers, after crisis situations, in airports, and in other places their unique talents can help.
 AKC includes title recognition for the important work therapy dogs perform.
-It's called: AKC Therapy Dog Program Touching hearts.
-Changing Lives.
-Title = THD.
+Visit AKC Recognized Therapy Dog Organizations.

-Bayla was always outgoing and loved adventure.
-She enjoyed going new places and meeting new people (especially kids), so therapy work seemed to fit her personality.
+Our Bayla was very outgoing and loved adventure.
+She enjoyed going new places and meeting new people (especially kids), so therapy work seemed to fit.
 I wasn't sure she could settle down or even sit still for any length of time and "gentle" wasn't really a term used to describe her... playful, exuberant, intense were all more appropriate.
-NEMDA's Guthrie Award for working Entles helped provide the motivation I needed to see if we could succeed as a therapy team.
-We tested; Bayla passed her TDI certification.
+NEMDA's Guthrie Award for working Entlebuchers helped provide the motivation I needed to see if we could succeed as a therapy team.
+We tested; Bayla passed her certification.

 My favorite therapy activity was the kids reading program!
 Bayla and I visited a local elementary school and the Boys & Girls Club of Plover, as part of their weekly reading program.
-TDI's official name for it is Tail Waggin' Tutors.
 Programs like these encourage kids to enjoy reading and help them relax while developing their reading skills.
 Each child gets individual reading time with the dog; no other kids, parents or adults are present.
 The dog’s handler stays to supervise the interaction but does not interfere.
-The true beauty of the program is that dogs are non-judgmental.
-They don't correct word pronunciation or care about the speed a child reads at so the pressure of feeling self conscious reading out loud is removed.
-In one special case I remember getting teary eyed watching Bayla work her magic with one of her reading kids.
+The beauty of the program is that dogs are non-judgmental.
+Dogs do not correct word pronunciation or care about the speed that a child reads at, so the pressure of feeling self conscious reading out loud is removed.
+I cherish the memories and still get teary eyed today, thinking about how Bayla could work her magic with her reading kids.

 Bayla seemed to hang on their every word and give them her undivided attention.
 That quality is priceless, for anyone.
 The kids would pet her to ease their anxiety when they struggled over words; they’d talk to her and tell her stories; even lean over and whisper secrets in her ear.
 It was most heartwarming when they showed her the pictures in their book!
 And they would tell me how much they looked forward to "Bayla reading day."

-It's pretty neat to see them posted at local businesses or when a kid pulls out their "Bayla card" to acknowledge "Bayla-the-reading-dog's mom!"
-Having local celebrity status for being a therapy dog's mom- that's pretty cool!
+Our therapy dog chapter encouraged us to get "trading cards" made up for our dogs and to give them out.
+The cards were very popular and a lot of fun!
+It was also pretty neat to see them posted at local businesses or when a child would pull out their "Bayla card" to acknowledge "Bayla-the-reading-dog's mom"!
+Local celebrity status for being a therapy dog's mom- now that's pretty cool!

 Bayla's grandma Shaman enjoyed a wonderful Delta Society therapy dog career too.
 If we had found the time, I am certain Data could have followed in their pawsteps.
-Therapy work takes a significant time commitment.
-Kai did not have the general interest in people for therapy work, neither does Risa.
-Jaylah could have a promising therapy career and possibly Geordi.
-It is more out of the ordinary for Entlebuchers to enjoy therapy work.
+Therapy work takes a significant time commitment and requires a special temperament.
+I believe Jaylah could have had a promising therapy career too and possibly Geordi.
+It is out of the ordinary for Entlebuchers to enjoy therapy work.
 The breed standard acknowledges the qualities of being aloof or reserved with strangers.
-In my research and eagerness to continue learning about the breed, I discovered that part of the reason for this is their ingrained heritage of being general all purpose farm dogs.
-In Switzerland the farms are very far apart so the entlebucher also served as a watchdog, ready to alert their family of anyone's presence on the homestead.
+Part of the reason is their ingrained heritage of being general all purpose farm dogs.
+In Switzerland the farms are very far apart, so the entlebucher also served as a watchdog ready to alert their family of anyone's presence on the homestead.